jaavargasar/CHAINMYNE-TEST-FOUR/README.md

 This will insert the seedData into the database.

 I use the client called MongoDBCompass to be able to see the databases, the information inserted.
 You can use this or other third party

+I try to put the minor comments inside the code, 'Cause I believe the code should talk by itself and be ready to be understood by anyone, so it can readable and organized.